NechamaShomron/Simple-Calclator/README.md

-# Simple calculator for addition and subtraction. made in android studio
+# Simple calculator for addition and subtraction.
+Made in android studio